OscarGitProjects/member-register-vue-webapi-backend/Readme.md

 Users should be able to be added, removed and edited and presented to the user.
 Development environment Visual studio, development language C# and Vue.

-You shall use this together with the vue appliaction with the name member-register-vue-frontend.
+You shall use this together with the vue application with the name member-register-vue-frontend.

 You have to change the Connectionstring MemberDBHome to your own SQL server database.